Faces of hope

 I would like to tell you all a little bit about the story of my Scleroderma journey and diagnosis.
-I was diagnosed 7 years ago after a few years of questioning and trying to figure out what was happening to my body.
-In 2009, I was living my typical active life doing all the outdoor activities, sports and coaching, things that I loved to do.
-Then, out of nowhere, my symptoms started with some unexplained muscle and joint pains, fingers and toes going white and being out of breath.
+I was diagnosed 9 years ago after a few years of questioning and trying to figure out what was happening.
+In 2009 I was living my typical active life doing all the outdoor activities, sports and coaching that I loved to do.
+Then out of nowhere my symptoms started with just some unexplained muscle and joint pain, fingers and toes going white and being out of breath.

-I spent several years going to specialist’s appointments and trying to self- diagnose and heal myself with physiotherapy, chiropractors, acupuncture and much more.
-I started to think that everything I was experiencing was all in my head.
-No one could physically see the pain I was in because it was all inside my body.
-This was very difficult to explain.
-Finally, in 2011 after one blood test, I was diagnosed with Scleroderma.
-This blood test proved that I had an overlap of syndromes, which was characterized as a mixed connective tissue disorder.
+After several years of going to specialist’s appointments and trying to self- diagnose and heal myself with physiotherapy, chiropractors, acupuncture and much more, I started to think as if everything I was experiencing was all in my head.
+No one could physically see the pain I was in because it was all inside my body which was very difficult to explain.
+Finally, in 2011 after only a simple blood test I was diagnosed with Scleroderma.
+This blood test proved that I had an overlap of syndromes which was characterized as a mixed connective tissue disorder.

 Once diagnosed, I was referred to see a specialist in Vancouver, who specialized in Scleroderma.
-My first visit with Dr. Dunne was a blur; I just couldn’t wrap my head around the diagnosis.
+My first visit with Dr. Dunne was a blur, I just couldn’t wrap my head around the diagnosis.
 How did this happen?
 What did I do?
-I remember travelling back to Valemount and my husband and I looked at one another asking “What the heck is Scleroderma?”
-I was so scared; wondering how long was my life span?
-What am I going to tell my daughter… my family?
+I remember travelling back to Valemount and my husband and I looked at one another and said, “What the heck is Scleroderma??”
+I was so scared, wondering how long was my life span??
+What am I going to tell my daughter… my family…

 This is my life with Scleroderma.
-I live with GERD, Raynaud’s syndrome, Dermatomyositis, SLE, Sjogrens syndrome and Rheumatoid arthritis.
+I live with GERD, Raynaud’s syndrome, Dermatomysositis, SLE, Sjogrens syndrome and Rheumatoid arthritis.
 My daily challenges living with this disease vary from day to day.
-It is very frustrating, since I am a “control freak”, not knowing what the day will look like!
-With every syndrome there are medications to take.
+It is very frustrating, since I am a “control freak”, not knowing what the day will look like.
+With each syndrome there are medications to take.
 I used to hate taking medications and now I need to take them to manage symptoms and pain.
-No matter how I feel, I put a smile on my face, go for a walk, breathe in the fresh air and am thankful.
+But no matter how I feel, I put a smile on my face, go for a walk with my puppy, breathe in the fresh air and be thankful.

-So, after several years of family, friends and co-workers asking, “what is Scleroderma?”, I was inspired to start a walk here in Valemount.
-The goal of my walk is to raise awareness about Scleroderma by spreading the word and to raise funds for research.
-We need to find a cure for all of us fighting this rare disease.
+So, after several years of family, friends and co-workers asking the same what is Scleroderma question, I had a friend, who inspired me to start a walk here in Valemount.
+The goal of my walk is to raise awareness about Scleroderma by spreading the word and raising funds for research, so we can find a cure for all of us fighting this rare disease.